SenseNet/sn-client/CONTRIBUTING.md

 We use [Gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

-This means that we use develop branch for the main development.
+This means that we use a develop branch for the main development.

 When you start to work on a new feature or bug you:

 1. checkout develop
 2. pull latest develop
-3. create new branch from develop
+3. create a new branch from develop
 4. make some changes in code or documentation
 5. create a pull request to develop